tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 `/proc` Information about all running processes

-`/var` store system-specific data
+`/var` store system-specific data, frequently changing content (such as log files)

-`/usr` Contains non-essential command-line binaries, libraries, header files, and other data.
+`/usr` Contains non-essential command-line binaries, libraries, header files, **third-party binaries** and other data.
 At least it is non-essential to the system.
 The dotfiles is actually essential to the users.

 The directories /usr and /var are also of great importance. `/usr` is where most standard programs are kept, along with various other booty such as on-line manuals and most libraries.
 It is not strictly necessary that /usr be a separate filesystem, but for convenience in administration it often is.
 Both /usr and /var must be available to enable the system to come up all the way to multiuser mode.